School re-opening in January - Key information

-Our school will fully reopen from Tuesday 8th September for all children.
+Our school will partially reopen from Tuesday 5th January for most children.
 We have worked hard as a team to plan and prepare for the safe reopening.
 All of the information that you will need can be found on this page.

-We know how important attendance at school is and following the lockdown and the school days lost in the summer term, we believe that every pupil should return to school.
+We know how important attendance at school is and we believe that every pupil should return to school if possible.
 We do understand that for some families who have been shielding during this extended period of the corona virus, returning to school may feel like a big step to take.
 We will work with you to share all of the systems we have put in place to make our school as safe as we can, so that we can reassure you as much as is possible.
-Contact Mrs Aslam our Attendance and Welfare Officer if there is a chance that your child may not return in September.
+Contact Mrs Aslam our Attendance and Welfare Officer if there is a chance that your child may not return in January.

 What are we doing to make our school safe?

-There are four key areas that we are focusing on to keep everyone safe in school:
+There are five key areas that we are focusing on to keep everyone safe in school: